-The MEC will meet four (4) times per year ensuring that each meeting is scheduled to align with HAMAC to meet reporting requirements.
+- The MPCC will meet a minimum of ten (10) times per year ensuring that the meeting is scheduled to align with HAMAC reporting requirements.
 Additional meetings may take place at the call of the chair.

-2.6.9.44 Health Authority Medical Quality Committee (HAMQC)
+- 2.6.9.33 Legislative Committee (LC)

+- 2.6.9.34 Purpose and Responsibilities